chef-cft/chef-examples/examples/cookbooks/secrets_management/README.md

 ### Assumptions
 * This guide assumes that you have a working Vault solution up and running that you can interact with

+**Note:** The way that the vault token is used in this cookbook is not the way we recommended to store the vault_token.
+This is just an example on how to communicate with the sercrets management platform.
+Please consider using encrypted databags or some other means to protect the vault token.

 ### Tested on chef client version 16+

 ### Cookbook